Wharton, New Jersey: Geography

 According to the United States Census Bureau, the borough had a total area of 2.13 square miles (5.51 km^{2}), including 2.07 square miles (5.37 km^{2}) of land and 0.06 square miles (0.14 km^{2}) of water (2.63%).

-The borough borders the Morris County municipalities of Dover, Jefferson Township, Mine Hill Township, Rockaway Township, Roxbury.
+The borough borders the Morris County municipalities of Dover, Jefferson Township, Mine Hill Township, Rockaway Township, and Roxbury.

 Unincorporated communities in the borough include Irondale, Luxemburg, Maryville, Mount Pleasant and Port Oram.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Wharton has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen Climate Classification system, Wharton has a humid subtropical climate, abbreviated Cfa on climate maps.